|

 remedy.
 Homeopathic remedies are non-prescription.
 Many health food

 stores carry them.
 I know people who carry a bottle of Kali Phos 6X tablets in their pocket or purse, just in case.
-HERBS such as
+HERBS such as passion flower and valerian root may be of great benefit.

-chamomile and catnip make a soothing tea.
+They have been safely used for centuries, and are inexpensive and non-prescription.
+Chamomile and catnip make a soothing tea.
 There are certainly other

-store will have books that will help you learn more.
 MAKE YOUR OWN ACETYLCHOLINE TO HELP CALM DOWN Your body will make its

 own acetylcholine from choline.
 Choline is available in the diet as